 - Prior Injury: Those who have suffered Whiplash or similar neck injuries are more prone to getting injured again.

-- Participation in Contact Sports increased the chances of suffering a Whiplash injury.
+- Participation in Contact Sports: It increased the chances of suffering a Whiplash injury.

-- Driving or riding at high speeds and not following road safety rules could put you at a greater risk of an auto accident and subsequent Whiplash injury.
+- Driving or riding at high speeds: Not following road safety rules could put you at a greater risk of an auto accident and subsequent Whiplash injury.

 Whiplash is caused by a sudden strain on the neck muscles because of a whip-like movement of your head backward and then forward.
 This sudden movement can be due to a variety of causes.